Skip to Content

 Burrata fans won’t want to skip Margarita’s Burrata pizza.
 This pie features soft burrata over fresh arugula and tangy tomato sauce. | Image: ©2foodtrippers

-Away from tourist attractions, this pizzeria’s prices skew relatively low with pies costing from €7.90 to €11.90 at the time of our most recent visit.
+This pizzeria’s prices skew relatively low compared to pizzeria’s in more touristic neighborhoods.
 Since crafted cocktails like margaritas and mojitos are also fairly priced, Margarita Lisboa is an ideal destination when you’re craving pizza and drinks in or near the Arroios neighborhood.

 Pro Tip